UMass-Rescue/age_gender_classifier/README.md

     poetry add [--dev] <package_name>
     poetry remove [--dev] <package_name>

 Set the `PYTHONPATH` environment variable to make local directories accessible for import in your venv.
+And define environment variables in a `.env` file; follow `.env.sample`

     export PYTHONPATH=$(pwd):$PYTHONPATH